8bitbuddhist/PixelMaestro-Studio/README.md

 ![latest release](https://img.shields.io/github/release/8bitbuddhist/pixelmaestro-studio.svg) ![license](https://img.shields.io/github/license/8bitbuddhist/pixelmaestro-studio.svg)

-PixelMaestro Studio is a desktop application for controlling LED displays, built on the [PixelMaestro library](https://github.com/8bitbuddhist/PixelMaestro).
+PixelMaestro Studio is a desktop application for controlling LED displays using the [PixelMaestro library](https://github.com/8bitbuddhist/PixelMaestro).
 Using PixelMaestro Studio, you can design and preview custom animations, save and load presets, and control devices over USB.

 ## Usage

 Download and run the latest version of PixelMaestro Studio from the [Releases](https://github.com/8bitbuddhist/PixelMaestro-Studio/releases) page.
 The [Wiki](https://github.com/8bitbuddhist/PixelMaestro-Studio/wiki) has more information on PixelMaestro Studio's features and how to use them.

-For information about the library itself, refer to the [PixelMaestro Wiki](https://github.com/8bitbuddhist/PixelMaestro/wiki).
+For information about the PixelMaestro library, visit the [PixelMaestro Wiki](https://github.com/8bitbuddhist/PixelMaestro/wiki) or go straight to the [repository](https://github.com/8bitbuddhist/PixelMaestro/).

 ## Running PixelMaestro Studio

 ### Windows

-On Windows, run the `PixelMaestro_Studio.exe` file.
+On Windows, run `PixelMaestro_Studio.exe`.

 ### Linux

 PixelMaestro Studio requires Qt 5.9.1 or higher.
-The easiest way to run it is to [download and install the latest version of Qt from the Qt website](https://www.qt.io/download).
-Or, if you're using Ubuntu 18.04, install the latest version of Qt from the repositories:
+If you're using Ubuntu 18.04, you can install the latest version of Qt using apt:

 `$ sudo apt-get install qt5-default libqt5serialport5`

+If Qt 5.9.1 isn't available in your distribution, [download and install the latest version of Qt from the Qt website](https://www.qt.io/download).

 ## Building PixelMaestro Studio